weshaggard/azure-rest-api-specs/specification/cts-experience/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the cts.
+These are the global settings for the cts-experience.

 ```yaml
 openapi-type: arm